invariant-labs/protocol/docs/docs/tutorial/networks.md

 ---
-title: Solana networks
+title: Networks

 slug: /networks
 ---

-Solana networks refer to the different blockchain networks built on top of the Solana protocol or ecosystem.
-These networks serve various purposes, including testing, development, experimentation, and specialized use cases.
-Invariant supports most of them:
+Blockchain networks come in many forms.
+These networks serve a variety of purposes, including testing, development, experimentation, and specialized applications.
+Invariant offers support for a wide range of these networks:

 ![Networks](/img/docs/app/networks.png)